blazbrmnn/leapgesture/db/cv.jsonion.md

 {
 	title: "Lepa gesta?",
 	description: [
-	"A contemporary collaboration was formed to produce understanding on ethical topics, developing ways to coexist and collaborate, guided by Zavod TiPovej! (tipovej.org, association for creative society).
+	"A contemporary collaboration was formed to produce understanding on ethical topics, developing ways to coexist and collaborate, steered by Zavod TiPovej! (tipovej.org, association for creative society).
 On several occasions and in different cities, a team of volunteers and menthors have invited active representatives of the youth to cocreate our ideas on a table desk, about life and Lepa gesta.
 Having created personas in groups, we had to observe with appreciation the leaps of change, stems of idealism, as valuably contained in an evolving, imperfect world.", "Our cooking group made a difference; hence the meal was vegan."],

 	timespan: "July 2014 - May 2015",